Switzerland – OECD

 2.1.3 The State-business nexus

 Guiding Principles 4 to 5

 Measure 11: Human rights due diligence by public-private development partnerships

-The SDC [Swiss Agency for Development and Cooperation] also ensures that it does not enter into any public-private development partnerships with business enterprises which refuse to work with the National Contact Point for the OECD Guidelines for Multinational Enterprises.
+The federal government also ensures that it does not enter into any public-private development partnerships with business enterprises which refuse to cooperate with the National Contact Point for the OECD Guidelines for Multinational Enterprises

-P148 National Contact Point for the OECD Guidelines for Multinational Enterprises (NCP)
+Measure 34: National Contact Point for the OECD Guidelines for Multinational Enterprises

 The OECD Guidelines for Multinational Enterprises include a chapter on human rights.
 The 48 signatories to the OECD guidelines are required to set up a non-judicial grievance mechanism in the form of a National Contact Point (NCP) to receive and handle complaints regarding the application of the OECD Guidelines.
 They also serve as an important non-judicial grievance mechanism for business-related human rights abuses.

 Measure 5 of the 2020–23 CSR Action Plan deals with the NCP in detail.
 As well as providing a mediation platform, the NCP should clearly position itself as a point of contact for the prevention of problems in connection with responsible business conduct (e.g. by having a social media presence and participating in stakeholder events).

 |Strengthen the position of the NCP as a point of contact for the prevention of problems in connection with responsible business conduct.||Evaluation of NCP activities (source: NCP annual report to the OECD and annual report of the NCP Advisory Board).||EAER [Federal Department of Economic Affairs, Education and Research].|